GhostDolphin/SelfAssessment/Skills/Programming.md

   - type: 🖐️ used
   - primitive types: 🖐️ used
   - reference types: 🖐️ used
-  - flag: 👂 heard
+  - flag: 🎓 known
-  - lexical scope: 👂 heard
+  - lexical scope: 🎓 known
   - code block: 🖐️ used
   - conditions: 🖐️ used
   - loops: 🖐️ used
   - assignment: 🖐️ used
   - regular expression: 🖐️ used
-  - interface: 👂 heard
+  - interface: 🎓 known
-  - contract: 👂 heard
+  - contract: 🎓 known
   - module: 🖐️ used
-  - call stack: 👂 heard
+  - call stack: 🎓 known
 - Functions
-  - signature: 👂 heard
+  - signature: 🎓 known
   - argument: 🖐️ used
   - parameter: 🖐️ used
   - pure function: 🖐️ used